Build Agent Advocates, Not Platform Agents

 \textbf{Past failures.} Prior attempts to challenge digital platforms and decentralize the control of digital technologies have often failed~\citep{narayanan2012critical}.
 Efforts to develop agent advocates might meet a similar fate.

-\textit{\textbf{Our response. }There are indeed notable obstacles to developing agent advocates.
-It is for precisely that reason we propose the technical and institutional interventions outlined in Section 4.2.
-In addition, we note that LMAs present more favorable conditions for mitigating platform power than our existing internet infrastructure, since (a) with open protocols LMAs can not only escape network effects, but actively undermine them; and (b) users (and user-centric companies) can unilaterally build LMAs that, with sufficiently capable models, will undermine the power of platform companies irrespective of the latter's defensive measures.}
+\textit{\textbf{Our response. }Agent advocates face serious obstacles.
+For this reason we propose the interventions outlined in Section 4.2.
+In addition, LMAs present more favorable conditions for mitigating platform power than today's internet infrastructure, since (a) They can both escape network effects and actively undermine them; and (b) User-centric companies can unilaterally build LMAs that, with sufficiently capable models, will undermine the power of platform companies.}